Deltares-research/FloodAdapt/README.md

 # Install a non default pixi environment defined in pixi.toml
 pixi install [ENV_NAME]

-# Update environment to the latest allowed by dependency specifications in pixi.toml
+# Update environment(s) to the latest allowed by dependency specifications in pixi.toml
 pixi update

-# Add a package to the dependencies
-pixi add [PACKAGE]

 # List all available tasks
 pixi task list

+# Run a task in the default environment for that task
+pixi run [TASK]

 # Start a shell in the pixi environment
-pixi shell --environment [ENV_NAME]
+pixi shell -e [ENV_NAME]

-# Run a task in the default environment
+# Add a package to the dependencies
-pixi run [TASK]
+pixi add [PACKAGE]

-# Run a task in the ENV_NAME environment
+# Run a task in a specific environment
-pixi run --environment [ENV_NAME] [TASK]
+pixi run -e [ENV_NAME] [TASK]
 ```

 ### Setup Visual Studio Code (optional)